 Child marriage can be regarded as a form of the sale of children.
 The dowry requirement can provide an incentive for parents to arrange their daughters to marry, and child marriage can be used to settle debts and provide economic security to families.
+40 per cent of girls are married before age 18, and 12 per cent of girls are married before age 15.5 Prevention of the Sale of Children cont'd.

+Intervene

-40 per cent of girls are married before age 18, and 12 per cent of girls are married before age 15.5 in schools to explain and circulate the Convention on the Rights of the Child (CRC) and the Optional Protocol on the Sale of Children, Child Prostitution and Child Pornography (OPSC)
+in schools to explain and circulate the Convention on the Rights of the Child (CRC) and the Optional Protocol on the Sale of Children, Child Prostitution and Child Pornography (OPSC)

-Prevention of the Sale of Children cont'd.

-1 Intervene
+Support

+the strengthening of parenting programs and parental capacities

+Train

-the strengthening of parenting programs and parental capacities disaster response personnel and aid agencies to take care of children and minimize the risk of children being separated from their families
+disaster response personnel and aid agencies to take care of children and minimize the risk of children being separated from their families

+Lobby your government to: